 A planet-forming disk still fed by the mother cloud

-“We present a new case of star and planet formation happening in tandem,” states Paola Caselli, director at MPE and head of the CAS group.
+“We present a new case of star and planet formation happening in tandem,” states Paola Caselli, Director at MPE and Head of the CAS group.
 “Our observations strongly indicate that protoplanetary disks keep accreting material also after planet formation has started.
 This is important because the fresh material falling onto the disk will affect both the chemical composition of the future planetary system and the dynamical evolution of the whole disk.”
-These observations also put new time constraints for planet formation and disk evolution, shedding light on how stellar systems like our own are sculpted from the original cloud.
+These observations also put new time constraints on planet formation and disk evolution, shedding light on how stellar systems like our own are sculpted from the original cloud.